Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sweet Potato Benefits

-Sweet potatoes are a surprisingly regular addition to commercial cat foods, and brands including Purina regularly include this ingredient in their cat food ingredient list.
+Sweet potatoes are surprisingly regular additions to commercial cat foods, and brands including Purina regularly include this ingredient in their cat food ingredient list.
 In these cases, it is claimed that the high rates of antioxidants and high fiber are beneficial to the cat.
 Most feline nutritionists, however, claim that there is little to no benefit in feeding sweet potatoes to an obligate carnivore like a cat.

 Not Species Appropriate for Obligate Carnivores